Galleria mellonella: Hearing organs

 Both sexes are equipped with a sensitive tympanic hearing organ that allows the great wax worm to perceive high frequency sound.
 This likely resulted from selective pressure from insectivorous bats; being able to detect their echolocation would enable G. mellonella to avoid being eaten.
 Female tympanic membranes are 0.65 mm across; males' are 0.55 mm across.
 They are located on the ventral side of the first abdominal segment.

 Emitters that produced ultrasonic sounds at similar frequencies as echolocation prompted G. mellonella to tilt their head and then exhibit dropping, looping, and freezing behaviors, all of which are meant to evade predators.
 The head tilt was a direct response to sound reception; once tympanic hearing organs were destroyed, this response was lost.
 Notably, predator evading behaviors were not exhibited when G. mellonella was exposed to lower frequency ultrasounds of moderate intensity.

 G. mellonella seems to be able to differentiate between different frequencies and pulsing patterns.
 It has been hypothesized that G. mellonella use the 30–100 Hz range for communication with other members of its species.
 This is an ideal frequency as honeybees, its host, generally do not produce sound in this range.

 Interactions with humans

 Beekeeping

 This species of moth is a major parasite of the wild and cultivated honey bee, costing millions of dollars of damage each year.
 It is said to be present in any area where beekeeping is practiced.
 After eggs are laid in the hive, the larvae burrow through the honeycombs and cause massive destruction, in addition to trapping emergent bees.
 Measures have been developed to prevent and manage infestations, but many have unresolved downsides.

-Lab and Pet Food Source
+Lab and pet food source

 Wax moth larvae are commonly raised and sold as food for captive reptiles and arthropods.